Catalog

 This gives read access to the whole “descarteslabs” organization.
 All users in that organization can now find the product.
 This also gives write access to two specific users identified by email.
 These two users can now update the product and add new images to it.
 For further information on access control please see the Sharing Resources uide.

-Transfering ownership of a blob or product to a new user requires cooperation from both the previous owner and the new owner and is a two-step effort.
+Transfering ownership of an object such as a blob or product to a new user requires cooperation from both the previous owner and the new owner and is a two-step effort.
 The first step is for the previous owner to add the new owner to the product:

 >>> product.owners.append("user:...")